DEVELOPMENT

 Examples of IoT Apps in Automotive

 Tesla mobile application allows Tesla owners to remotely monitor and control various aspects of their vehicles, such as checking the charge level, starting the car, pre-conditioning the temperature, and locating the vehicle.
-Among similar applications: BMW ConnectedDrive, FordPass, Volvo Cars app, myAudi.
+Among similar applications: BMW ConnectedDrive, FordPass, Volvo Cars app, myAudi providing insights for those looking to build a connected car mobile app with advanced features.

 ChargePoint it's an app for electric vehicle users that provides access to a network of charging stations, allowing users to find available stations, start charging sessions, and track usage.